Inspiring new sports facilities for Withington Girls’ School

 Club-style changing rooms on the ground floor will be created for outdoor sports allowing direct access to the playing fields with existing changing rooms being upgraded and improved.

-The fitness suite on the second floor will accommodate training and conditioning equipment for classes and the sports team and there will also be a multi-use space for activities such as dance, martial arts, yoga and zumba.
+The fitness suite on the first floor will accommodate training and conditioning equipment for classes and the sports team and there will also be a multi-use space for activities such as dance, martial arts, yoga and zumba.

 Refurbishment and modernisation of the existing sports hall will create a refreshed and bright look.
 The acoustics will be improved and there will be the option to partition the space so that more than one activity can take place simultaneously.
 This will provide space for when adverse weather conditions prevent PE lessons from being outside.